nestjs/throttler/README.md

 @Throttle(limit: number = 20, ttl: number = 60)

-This decorator will set MAX_LIMIT and TTL_LIMIT metadatas on the route, for retrieval from the `Reflector` class.
+This decorator will set THROTTLER_LIMIT and THROTTLER_TTL metadatas on the route, for retrieval from the `Reflector` class.
 Can be applied to controllers and routes.

 ## ThrottleGuard